-In order to determine how a jurisdiction performed on our scorecard, we studied local laws and regulations in cities and counties in California and the State to understand the extent to which tobacco and alcohol control best practices had been incorporated into cannabis policy.
-Local laws were verified using the CannaRegs commercial database, complemented by verification on jurisdictions' websites and databases of municipal law when needed.
-When status remained unclear, city or county clerks or managers were contacted directly.
+To determine how a jurisdiction performed on our scorecard, we studied local laws and regulations in cities and counties in California and the State to understand the extent to which tobacco and alcohol control best practices had been incorporated into cannabis policy.
+Local laws were verified using the Fyllo Regulatory database, complemented by verification on jurisdictions' municipal codes and websites when needed.
+When the status remained unclear, city or county clerks or managers were contacted directly.
 When the law did not specifically prohibit an activity and we received no response from clerks or managers, jurisdictions were assigned a "silent" status.
-State law and regulation was verified through the state cannabis portal.
+State law and regulation were verified through the state cannabis portal.

-A random 5% sample of jurisdictions were coded by two independent coders and tested for inter-rater reliability, which reached 98% agreement.
-The remainder of jurisdictions were then coded by a single researcher.
+A random 5% sample of jurisdictions was coded by two independent coders and tested for inter-rater reliability, which reached 98% agreement.
+The remainder of the jurisdictions were then coded by a single researcher.
 Scorecards were then submitted to each local authority for review.

-In 2022, we generated scorecards based on local storefront provisions if a jurisdiction explicitly allowed medical and/or adult-use cannabis sales at storefronts, regardless of whether or not it allowed delivery.
-Scorecards based on local delivery provisions were generated for jurisdictions that explicitly banned storefronts but explicitly allowed or were silent on cannabis delivery.
-In a change from previous years, jurisdictions that were silent on whether they allowed storefront retailers are now classified as banning them, since the state requires active clearance, and not just absence of a legal ban from local jurisdictions before a state license for a storefront retailer is issued.
+Starting in 2022, we generated scorecards based on local policies if a jurisdiction explicitly allowed medical and/or adult-use cannabis sales at storefronts, regardless of whether it allowed delivery.
+Scorecards were generated for jurisdictions that explicitly banned storefronts but explicitly allowed or were silent on cannabis delivery.
+In a change from previous years, jurisdictions that were silent on whether they allowed storefront retailers are now classified as banning them, since the state requires active local clearance, and not just the absence of a legal ban from local jurisdictions before a state license for a storefront retailer is issued.
 To facilitate multi-year comparisons, previous years were adjusted to reflect this change in the statewide summary tables.
 Because jurisdictions that do not explicitly ban cannabis delivery implicitly allow delivery from businesses based outside of the jurisdiction, jurisdictions that were silent on either medical and/or adult-use delivery were considered as allowing delivery from outside and received delivery scorecards.
-These criteria seek primarily to reflect whether or not a local resident can legally purchase cannabis where they live, not whether or not the jurisdiction opts to license cannabis delivery businesses.
-This is the main reason why recent calculations of the California Department of Cannabis Control, which measure which jurisdictions issue licenses to local businesses, differ.
+These criteria seek primarily to reflect whether a local resident can legally purchase cannabis where they live, not whether a delivery business can legally locate in the jurisdiction.
+This is the main reason why recent calculations of the California

+Department of Cannabis Control, which measure which jurisdictions issue licenses to local businesses, differ from ours.

-Limitations of our methods include that we focused on cannabis specific policies clearly determined in law or by elected bodies, such as ordinances and resolutions.
+Limitations of our methods include that we focused on cannabis-specific policies determined in law or by elected bodies, such as ordinances and resolutions.
 We did not review all jurisdiction actions related to cannabis.
 For instance, we did not regularly review development agreements, meeting minutes, announcements, or RFPs that are subject to change.
 We also did not review general zoning or municipal code sections that did not expressly reference cannabis.

-Scorecards for laws passed through January 1, 2019 were privately released to jurisdictions in mid-2020, and corrections were made where valid feedback or new information was provided by jurisdictions.
-In December of 2020 we privately released to jurisdictions scorecards for review for laws passed up to January 1, 2020, and these were publicly released in January 2021.
-In October 2021, we privately released to jurisdictions scorecards for review for laws passed up to January 1, 2021, and these were publicly released in December 2021.
-For the current period, laws passed up to January 1, 2022 were included.
-Any California cities and counties that had not legalized any form of retail cannabis sale (medical or adult-use) by January 1, 2022 will not receive a scorecard.
-Because, as yet, it is unclear whether legalization will bring net benefit or harm, we do not wish to judge these jurisdictions where legalization of commerce did not occur, but rather to answer the question - if you legalized, did you take steps to protect public health and social equity within that process?
+Each year we have first privately released the scorecards to jurisdictions, and corrections are made where valid feedback or new information is provided by jurisdictions.
+For the current period, laws passed up to January 1, 2023, were included in the evaluation.
+Any California cities and counties that have not legalized any form of cannabis retail sale (medical or adult-use) by January 1, 2023, will not receive a scorecard.
+Because, as yet it is unclear whether legalization will bring net benefit or harm, we do not wish to judge jurisdictions based on whether legalization of commerce occurs, but rather to answer the question - if you legalized, did you take steps to protect public health and social equity within that process?